fairlearn/fairlearn/docs/quickstart.rst

 Note that above, because the outcome variable exhibits label imbalance, we set the threshold for triggering a positive prediction lower (to a probability of 0.1 or greater).
+We chose this threshold to match the fraction of positive labels in the dataset.
 Fairlearn has many standard metrics built-in, such as false negative rate, i.e., the rate of occurrence of negative classifications when the true value of the outcome label is positive.